-Throughout the course, we will rely on a number of cases, provided by Harvard Business Publishing.
+Throughout the course, we will rely on several cases, provided by Harvard Business Publishing.
 Pay special attention to preparing cases on days when we learn from a teaching case.
-To purchase the electronic or paper versions of the cases, please follow this link: https://hbsp.harvard.edu/import/795118
+To purchase the electronic or paper versions of the cases, please follow this link: https://hbsp.harvard.edu/import/1248793